There are two ways to manage Racket package installations:

 The raco pkg remove command will not remove a package if other installed packages depend on it, unless you force the removal.
 If you want to demote a package from explicitly installed to auto-installed (for clean-up later, perhaps when other packages are removed), then supply the --demote flag to raco pkg remove.

-A package normally starts life as a directory containing module files and grows up to become a Github repository that is registered with a package catalog.
+A package normally starts life as a directory containing module files and grows up to become a Git repository that is registered with a package catalog.

-So, to create a package, first make a directory and select its name, ‹pkg-name›:
+To create a package manually, first make a directory and select its name, ‹pkg-name›:

 Although a package can provide libraries in any number of collections, it’s common for a package to provide only libraries in a collection that matches the package name.
 If that’s the case for your package, then files implementing modules in the ‹pkg-name› collection will go directly in the ‹pkg-name› directory that you have created.